 More engaged customers through machine learning recommendation engine.

 I notice that it works really well when a user starts his purchase process in the search bar; in the product page, the cross-selling section works well too uplifting AOV (average order value) since in this phase because of the machine learning engine recommend good alternatives to current the product, fitting their needs and driving customers to checkout page.

 For all customer sessions which starting the purchase only from the search bar

 During the test the conversion rate increased by as much as 12.5%.
 On mobile devices, the performance was even better.
 The tested changes improved the mobile conversion rate by as much as 29%!

 While all the updates had an impact, the new and improved shopping cart proved to be the biggest contributor to the uptick in conversions.

-To translate these percentages into monetary terms, improving the conversion rate by 12.5% means the same thing as increasing revenue by 12.5%.
-So, if Lotto had monthly sales of 100,000 €, the increased conversion rate meant that they brought in an additional 12,500 € each month.
+To translate these percentages into monetary terms, improving the conversion rate by 12.5% means that if Lotto had monthly sales of 100,000 €, the increased conversion rate meant that they brought in an additional 12,500 € each month.